-Make a Plan to Reduce the Stress in Your Life
+Make a Plan to Reduce Stress

 Think about the different events or situations that cause you to feel stress.
 Write them down.
 This may help you better prepare for the things that you know cause stress, or make changes to avoid them altogether.
 If doing this kind of exercise feels overwhelming, or simply feels like too much to do on your own, engage a trusted friend, family member, member of a spiritual community, or psychotherapist to help you.

-Tips for a Low-stress Life
+Tips for a Low-Stress Life

 Here are some basic tips to help manage stress: